ESG Management

 • Volunteer activities

-• Establishment of support systems for oil-, gas-, and copper-producing countries
+• Establishment of support systems for oil- and gas-producing countries

 • Involvement in international initiatives